 What benefit will the new tuition model have for current CA families receiving financial assistance?

-No CA family will pay any more than they are paying right now.
+No CA family paid any more than they were paying prior to the reset.
 In fact, all current families will pay less next year.

 What will happen to tuition beyond the 2022-2023 school year?

 Over the past decade, average annual tuition increases at independent schools have significantly outpaced inflation.
-At Cheshire Academy, however, we implemented no increases for the past two years, and have lowered tuition for next year.
-Moving forward, Cheshire Academy is committed to setting tuition increases at a rate that more closely matches inflation.
+At Cheshire Academy, however, we implemented no increases for the past two years, and lowered tuition starting in 2022.
+Moving forward, Cheshire Academy is committed to setting tuition increases at a rate that more closely follows inflation.